how we make our shoes

 It takes up to 8 weeks to make our shoes and involves well over 200 individual operations.
 The 'Goodyear Welted' process was invented in England during the 1800’s and is a time consuming way of making shoes, but it means that the product lasts longer than any other type of shoe.

-Apart from our new moccasin collection, all of our shoes are “Goodyear Welted”.
-This is a shoemaking technique that was invented in the mid 1800’s and involves many individual processes, but the key benefit is that the shoes are strong and last a long time.
+This shoemaking technique involves many individual processes, but the key benefit is that the shoes are strong and last a long time.
+It also means that the shoe can be re-soled many times over making them a wonderful investment.